In April of this year, I was asked to be a speaker at TEDxBrum.

 Depression and The Power of Us

 The theme of TEDxBrum was the Power of Us.
-A totally apt theme right there because it’s the Power of US (yes, YOU and YOU and YOU) that has led to Blurt being able to facilitate Peer Support for over 2,000 people who are affected by depression.
+A totally apt theme right there because it’s the Power of US (yes, YOU and YOU and YOU) that has led to Blurt being able to help thousands of people who are affected by depression.
 We couldn’t do that without YOU – your shares, likes and comments on social media, the generous donations and support of BuddyBox.
 You shake your pom poms at us every single day, without fail.

 Thank you for supporting Blurt, for embracing a vision I had back in 2010 (from my bed) and thank you for being so super kind to one another, and to me.